 Don’t use phrases like: “Why can’t you…?” or “How many times have I told you to or do not?”

 Trying To Look Like You Have All The Answers

-Like any relationship, the one with your employees is based mutual trust and loyalty.
-So managers think that to get their employees respect them they have to have all the answers.
+Like any relationship, the one with your employees is based on mutual trust and loyalty.
+So managers think that to get their employees to respect them they have to have all the answers.
 If you are always striving to appear like you can do it all and know it all, then you are eventually going to reveal the exact opposite.